HeebaEddouh/Wordle/README.md

 ## Notes

-Great project to practice on.
+Great project to practice with.
 The instructions were a little bit vague which made it difficult.

 ## License